To install a local development version of the GCN web site on your own computer, skip ahead to the Quick Start section below.

 Here are some more specific ways that you can help.

-Write documentation.
-The best and easiest way to help is to contribute text or typographical corrections, especially in the Documentation section (the app/routes/docs directory in GitHub) and Missions section (the app/routes/missions directory in GitHub).
+• Write documentation.
+The best and easiest way to help is to contribute text or typographical corrections, especially in the Documentation section (files and directories starting with docs. in the app/routes directory in GitHub) and Missions section (files and directories starting with missions.).
 Look for GitHub issues with the label content.

 Most of the written content on this site is formatted in Markdown, an easy to use markup language.
 To learn Markdown, read the GitHub Flavored Markdown guide.